gummikana/NoMoreMoney/rules.md

 Banker Card
 -----------

-This tracks which player is currently the banker.
-The banker has the ability to loan money to other players.
+This tracks which player is currently the Banker.
+The Banker has the ability to loan money to other players.

 Loan Cards
 ----------